top of page

 When good photography is used to break a taboo: shocked by a politician’s comment about a journalist (“She had blood coming out of her wherever!”), Victor d’Allant interviewed and photographed women going through menstruation.

-These women hail from the U.S., Germany, England, South Korea, China, Mexico, Chile, Cuba, India, even Saudi Arabia, thus ensuring that SHE HAD BLOOD has a multicultural reach.
-And a global social impact.
 A social entrepreneur said: “Your work is important to start a conversation.
 It's vital, as a woman, that I see representations of my life, my experiences, my body, in art and in culture.
 Because once we give it a name, we don't have to be ashamed of it anymore.”

 In a recent article in French daily newspaper 20 Minutes, (see page 6 of this PDF) Victor d'Allant was the only male mentioned in a list of leading artists working on menstruation, a list that includes Judy Chicago, Valie Export, Gina Pane, Kiki Smith, Tracey Emin, Elise Thiébaut, Marianne Rosenstiehl and Rupi Kaur.
 A couple of his photos were used by TV5 MONDE to illustrate the social issues about menstruation.